MANRRS/MANRRS/README.md

 Admins looking for support should first look at the application help page.
 Users looking for help seek out assistance from the customer.

+## Extra Helps ##
+Contact  paulinewade@tamu.edu for any help and additional information if needed.